peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 #### Workflow 4: Migrate Old Experiment Data

-This utility workflow helps bring older experimental data into compliance with the modern pipeline.
-The `migrate_experiment.ps1` wrapper now calls `experiment_manager.py` with a `--migrate` flag, which orchestrates the entire process internally.
+This utility workflow provides a safe, non-destructive process to upgrade older experimental data.
+It copies the legacy data to a new location before running the migration, leaving the original data untouched.

+The PowerShell entry point (`migrate_experiment.ps1`) first copies the source experiment to a new timestamped directory, then calls `experiment_manager.py --migrate` on the new copy to perform the upgrade.

 {{diagram:docs/diagrams/architecture_workflow_4_migrate_data.mmd | scale=2.5 | width=111%}}